tmggui/SIT323-Allocations-Application/README.md

 ###### Thomas Guilfoyle | SIT323 Cloud Application development | Deakin University

 This is the final year project of the Cloud Computing major for the Bachelor of Information Technology <br />
-at Deakin Universirty.
+at Deakin University.
 The class that this was conduncted in was SIT323 Cloud Application Development with Dr Robert Dew. <br />
 All work shown here is my own. <br />

 The project was split into two parts, the core functionality of the project was built for Assigment 1, where students <br />